Secret Sunshine

-Secret Sunshine is a 2007 South Korean tragedy film written and directed by Lee Chang-dong.
+Secret Sunshine is a 2007 South Korean drama film written and directed by Lee Chang-dong.
 The screenplay based on the short story "The Abject" by Lee Cheong-jun that focuses on a woman as she wrestles with the questions of grief, madness and faith.
 The Korean title "Miryang" is named after the city where the film was set and filmed; "Secret Sunshine" is the literal translation.
 For her performance, Jeon Do-yeon won Prix d'interprétation féminine (Best Actress) at the 2007 Cannes Film Festival.
 The film also won Best Film at the Asian Film Awards and the Asia Pacific Screen Awards.
 The film sold 1,710,364 tickets in South Korea.

 Plot

 After her husband dies in a traffic accident, Lee Shin-ae (Jeon Do-yeon) and her only child Jun move to Miryang, South Gyeongsang Province, her husband's hometown, to start life anew.
 While entering the city, her car breaks down.
 A mechanic in Miryang, Kim Jong-chan (Song Kang-ho), fixes her car and assists Shin-ae as she opens a piano academy and attempts to purchase land to build a house on.
 Jong-chan claims he is only trying to be a Good Samaritan.

 One afternoon, Shin-ae meets a middle-school girl (referred to as "the girl"), whose father is Jun's daycare teacher, Park Do-seop.
 Just outside her home, Shin-ae hears from a pharmacist that the solution to her problems is belief in God.
 Shin-ae is skeptical but nevertheless takes the pharmacist's scripture.
 At home, Shin-ae and Jun engage in a prank where Shin-ae pretends to be unable to find Jun.

 Shin-ae's brother visits from Seoul, wondering why she is in Miryang considering that her husband cheated on her.
 Shin-ae denies this but still hates her late husband for unspecified reasons.
 Before leaving, the brother tells Jong-chan that he is not Shin-ae's type.

 One night, Shin-ae returns home late after partying to discover that Jun is missing.
 She receives a phone call (implied to be from Jun's kidnapper) and draws all of the money from her bank account to pay as ransom.
-Appalled at the pitiful amount of money she paid, Shin-ae says attempt to buy land was a lie to appear rich; she had no more money.
+After depositing the cash in a bin, the kidnapper calls her, appalled at the pitiful amount of money.
+Shin-ae says she has no more money and the attempt to buy land was a lie to appear rich.

-Returning home, Shin-ae discovers the girl peering into her residence; the latter refuses to explain why and escapes.
-Later, police officers arrive to take her to a reservoir, where Jun was drowned.
-The murderer is swiftly captured and he is Jun's daycare teacher Do-seop.
-Yet Shin-ae doesn't seem vengeful and sheds no tears at Jun's funeral.
+Returning home, Shin-ae discovers the girl peering into her piano school; the latter refuses to explain why and escapes.
+Shin-ae then calls the police.

+Later, police officers arrive to take her to a reservoir where Jun's body has been found.
+Jun's daycare teacher Do-seop is arrested.
+At Jun's funeral.
+Shin-ae isn't able to shed a tear.